 Orgran is Gluten free, Yeast Free, Dairy Free, nut and soya free.
 Great tasting foods for all ages delivered in the UK and Europe.
-Get 10% off the full Orgran range, when you buy a case of any one product.
-See the whole range
+Plus get 10% off the full Orgran range, when you buy a case of any one product.

 Orgran is Gluten free, Yeast Free, Dairy Free, nut and soya free.
 Great tasting foods for all ages

-We work closely with Orgran Australia and offer the complete Orgran range in the UK via mail order.
+We work with Orgran Australia to offer the complete range in the UK by mail order.

-The Orgran range is designed for those with allergen sensitivities.
-This comprehensive range of gluten-free foods is unique in that the products are made in buildings that are designed specifically for the production of gluten-free products.
-The equipment used has also been designed especially for manufacturing gluten-free products, and the overall expertise shines through in the quality of the finished products.
+The Orgran range is tailor made for those with allergen sensitivities.
+This comprehensive range of gluten-free foods is unique as the products are made in buildings that are designed specifically to make gluten-free products.
+The equipment used has also been designed especially for manufacturing gluten-free products, and this expertise and attention to detail shows in the quality of the finished products.

 Orgran also takes account of other food sensitivities, such as milk and egg allergies.
 The whole range is thus gluten-free, wheat-free, dairy-free, egg-free, yeast-free, GMO-free and vegan.
 Orgran is a leading brand wholly focused on health and nutrition.
 Its roots are in its founding philosophy to assist people in improving their health and to provide nutritional alternatives for those with special dietary requirements.

 You may qualify to receive Organ on prescription if you are a diagnosed coeliac.
 However, different parts of the UK have different practices for prescribing gluten-free food for coeliacs - check with your own area.

 We supply the Orgran range to chemists and pharmacies: for further details, follow the link above.